What is a research degree?

 Both PhDs and MPhils are examined by independent experts of international standing.

-The Higher Education Support Act 2003 defines HDR as:
+The Higher Education Support Act 2003 defines research degrees as:

 A Research Doctorate or Research Masters course for which at least two-thirds of the student load for the course is required as research work.